 There are a number of pallet brokers that could be a viable option for you as a pallet recycler.
 Here are a few to chose from:

-Kamps Pallets has locations in nearly all major metropolitan areas and has a contact page on their website for those interesting in working to sell pallets to Kamps.
+Kamps Pallets has locations in nearly all major metropolitan areas.
+They have a contact page on their website for those interested in selling pallets to Kamps.

 North American Pallet Recycling Network

 National Wooden Pallet Container and Association

-The recycle.net website has a section specifically for people who buy and sell wood pallets and might be a good place for you to find buyers for your pallets or places where you can pick up pallets for free.
+The recycle.net website has a section specifically for people who buy and sell wood pallets.
+This site might be a good place for you to find buyers for your pallets.
+Or places where you can pick up pallets for free.